sezito2/Justice-Centered-Data-Design/src/01-Learning-JS/04-conditionals.md

 // Your code here
 ```

-### E 1.4.6 - Conditional with numbers and an object!
+## E6 - Conditional with numbers and an object!

 Ok, let's add more information, but let's use an object with properties, since that's usually more appropriate than strung out simple variables.